Why You Should Eat Before a Morning Workout

 If you’re worried about adding more calories to your daily intake, don’t.
 Not only will you not eat that much more, you should always fuel yourself before a morning workout.

 Despite what you may have heard, working out fasted doesn’t lead to more fat loss and instead allows for excessive muscle breakdown during and after working out (scientifically speaking).
 Instead, try a snack based on your needs.
 I came up with a genius idea.
 Protein balls!
 Ok, so it took me 3 times to figure out what works best for me, and what tastes best for me.
 I need something that I actually somewhat look forward to eating.
 It’s probably all in my head but whatever.
 It works.
 It gives me my energy and I don’t feel like hell driving to my 6AM workout.
-So here’s the thing.
-I actually got this amazing recipe from a friend.
-I made a few tweaks and wa-la!
-Done.
-Perfection!
-So here’s the recipe:
+You can find some of the recipes here:

 Really in a crunch for time or feel like you really just can not eat first thing in the morning?
 Totally fine.
 Just make sure if you’re feeling dizzy or woozy, drink some water or have a small snack.